santiagocasas/topo-cobaya/README.rst

 Verification of an example BAO likelihood MCMC run
 ==================================================

-:TOPO-Cobaya example likelihood installation of dependencies:                 ``cobaya-install --upgrade scripts/BAOs.yaml``
+:TOPO-Cobaya installation of dependencies:    *for the example BAO likelihood*

+                                              ``cobaya-install --upgrade scripts/BAOs.yaml``

-:Run previous steps using the same commands as in the previous section with:  ``scripts/BAOs.yaml``
+:Run previous steps using the same commands:  *using this script*

+                                              ``scripts/BAOs.yaml``

 *Cobaya*, a code for Bayesian analysis in Cosmology